apc42190/Lightroom-Controller/README.md

 # Lightroom-Controller
-A basic device for controlling a few photo editing tools in Lightroom Classic.
+A basic device for controlling a few photo editing tools in Lightroom Classic made for my sister Rachel.
 Made with a Raspberry Pi Pico and Circuitpython.

 Components:<br />
   2 KY-040 Rotary Encoders<br />